Cash flow has been a growing cause for concern within the sector for a number of years.

 - Bedfordshire and Luton Community Foundation

 Bedfordshire and Luton Community Foundation has launched the Bedfordshire Coronavirus Emergency Fund, which is aimed at helping local community organisations to ‘deal with emerging issues in the community as a result of the continuing threat of Coronavirus’.
+The emergency fund is currently open, please check the Foundation's website for eligibility criteria.

 - Cambridgeshire Community Foundation

 The Cambridgeshire Coronavirus Community Fund is open to constituted community organisations throughout Cambridgeshire (including Peterborough) that are supporting isolated older and vulnerable people.
 Grants will mostly be between £1,000 and £5,000, although larger grants will be considered for groups working in partnership.
+The community fund is currently open on a rolling call basis, please check the Foundation's website for eligibility criteria.

 - Community Foundation for Calderdale